Thick Client Security Testing - Short Tutorial

 Conclusion

-This is just a introductory article to initiate assessment of thick client applications.
-More tutorials available on google to kickstart security testing.
+This is just an introductory article to initiate the security assessment of thick client applications.
+Although this blog provides guidance for methodology and tools used for thick client security assessment.

 Subscribe us to receive more such articles updates in your email.